tito-arch/BABC-2/content/posts/new-google-workspace.md

 image = "/uploads/google-workspace.jpg"

 +++
-On March 14th Google announced that soon they will be releasing a new workspace space integrated with generative AI.
+On March 14th Google announced that soon they will be releasing a new workspace integrated with generative AI.
 How cool is this?

-However since the release of ChatGPT big tech companies have been trying to up their game by releasing their language models like we saw

-with microsoft releasing AI on their Bing search not long before google released Bard which was a big large model more big than GPT, but Google was

-Not willing to release it yet to the public fearing to ruin their repetitio Thehe reality is we knew Google was doing something behind the scenes but we were not expecting to be ai on their workspace.
+However since the release of ChatGPT big tech companies have been trying to up their game by releasing their language models like we saw with microsoft releasing AI on their Bing search not long before google released Bard which was a big large model more big than GPT, but Google was Not willing to release it yet to the public fearing to ruin their repetition The reality is we knew Google was doing something behind the scenes but we were not expecting to be Ai on their workspace.

 However on March 14 it was a big day for Google users because in one of their blog posts they announced that they will be rolling out generative ai experience in google sheets, google docs, gmail,Google Slides and finally googlechat.t How cool is that.